ihuaylupo/manning-smia/chapter6/README.md

 # Run as Standalone applications
 1. Start MongoDB docker image.
 Can be used docker-compose file and left only Mongo up and running
 2. Start Config Server through `ConfigurationServerApplication` class
-3. Start Eureka Discovery through `EurekaServerApplication` class but with Active profile `local`
+3. Start Eureka Discovery through `EurekaServerApplication` class but with Active profile `local`.
+UI url - http://localhost:8070/
 5. Start License service through `LicenseServiceApplication` class but with Active profile `local`
 6. Start Organization service through `OrganizationServiceApplication` class but with Active profile `local`
 7. Use the REST requests from [Postman](Final/Postman)